SpivakM/MiniShopManagerPro/README.md

     `git status`
     + If you need to remove a change \
     `git restore --staged file_to_reset`
-    ### IMPORTANT: If you made a placeholder for a different person's function, do not add it.
+    ### IMPORTANT: If you have made a placeholder for a different person's function, do not add it to your commit.
 Also don't make other people's function fully functional, just good enough for your testing purposes
 1. Commit changes \
     `git commit -m "Your message"`
 1. Push your branch to origin \